-The Proposed Plan is also informed by The National Park Partnership Plan 2012-2017 which sets out the approach to managing the National Park and includes policies that seek to protect the Park's cultural heritage.
+The Adopted Plan is also informed by The National Park Partnership Plan 2012-2017 which sets out the approach to managing the National Park and includes policies that seek to protect the Park's cultural heritage.

-Although the Proposed Plan, along with this guidance and the various Conservation Area Appraisals, is the key policy reference that guides our day to day planning decisions, these documents fit within a wider policy framework all of which are a material consideration in deciding planning and listed building applications.
+This planning guidance is one of a series which supports policies in the Adopted Local Development Plan and along with this guidance and the various Conservation Area Appraisals, is the key policy reference that guides our day to day planning decisions.
+These documents fit within a wider policy framework all of which are a material consideration in deciding planning and listed building applications.